 Of course, access to hardware is only the beginning.
 Internet access is equally important to create an inclusive digital ecosystem.
-Yet today, nearly 18 million households in the U.S. don't have Internet access of any type (including cellular or satellite).27 Many rural communities have either no or inadequate connections.28 Only about half of those living on tribal lands have high speed Internet service.29 But this isn't just a rural problem-76% of households without home internet are in urban areas and primarily in low-income neighborhoods, disproportionately affecting people of color.30 The cost of being connected is a barrier for many.
-Language also plays a role, as Spanish-language-dominant Americans are less likely to report having high-speed Internet at home.31 zero-broadband households are in rural Census tracts, as reported by the 2018 American Community Survey.
+Yet today, nearly 18 million households in the U.S. don't have Internet access of any type (including cellular or satellite).
+Many rural communities have either no or inadequate connections.
+Only about half of those living on tribal lands have high speed Internet service.
+But this isn't just a rural problem-76% of households without home internet are in urban areas and primarily in low-income neighborhoods, disproportionately affecting people of color.
+The cost of being connected is a barrier for many.
+Language also plays a role, as Spanish-language-dominant Americans are less likely to report having high-speed Internet at home.

-18 Million Unconnected Households32
+18 Million Unconnected Households